 With your list in order, you can now plan on your tables.
 The first thing you need to consider is the size.
 The venue again is an important factor in determining this.
 Base the size on the number of people in attendance and then make sure you divide each people into tables.
 Also, consider the space of the venue and if the guests are free to move around.

 4. Grouping Your Guest

 Now comes the difficult step.
 You have a reasonable amount of people in attendance, but will they be able to get along?
 Is there a possibility that one table might cause a ruckus to the people around them?
 Here's what you can do.
 Try to mix the people who are single and couples.
 Balance things around in your sample chart so no one would have to feel awkward.
 The younger attendees should be closer to the dance floor where it's loudest and have the older folks and relatives in the back.
 Suppose that there are relatives present that you don't know well or family friends, it's best to ask for advice from your parents who know them.
 If there are children present at your wedding then you can probably seat them all together.
 Place the table near the parents.

 5. Design Your Table Cards

 The best way to indicate where the guests will be sitting is by placing cards on the table.
 The card doesn't have to have a complicated design.
 You can place a giant number on high-quality card stock with floral patterns along the side.
-You also have the option to add the names in tiny fonts below the number.
-Because the event is a formal one, you have the option to place the card on a gold frame.
+You also have the option to add the names in tiny fonts below the number because it's a formal event.
+You also have the option to place the card on a gold frame.